Parent Education Classes

 Cooperative Co-Parenting for Healthy Children

 The Co-Parenting Education Program is designed to provide information regarding the impact of separation and divorce on children.
 The course is available twice each month in the Courthouse.
 Any interested person may attend.

 During the Co-Parenting Education classes, trained professionals will describe better ways for parents to understand relationships with their children and how they may be able to improve their problem solving techniques through more effective communication.
 The Co-Parenting Education Program has proven to be extremely useful to parents, family members and others involved in the lives of children facing a parental separation.

 The Special Challenges Parenting Workshop is designed to educate parents about ways to eliminate conflict in the lives of their children when the parents do not live together, but have specific safety issues that need to be addressed.

 - Alienation of a parent

 - Other reasons parents cannot seem to break their cycle of conflict

 The program addresses each of these situations and explains how parenting may have to be done differently in order to keep children safe and protect them from the unhealthy consequences of ongoing conflict between their parents.

-The Workshop is held the third Tuesday of every month in the Courthouse and is also provided cost free basis to all participants.
+The Workshop is held the third Tuesday of every month in the Courthouse.
 Parents, grandparents, stepparents, and all other significant adults in the lives of children experiencing separation or divorce are welcome.